mdditt2000/kubernetes-1-31/multi-cluster-type-lb/README.md

 * This **primary/secondary heartbeat** will be re-worked in CIS 2.20 coming next.
 We understand the challenges and going to make some changes.

-However today the configuration is created usin the configmap
+However today the configuration is created using the ConfigMap.
+Also **note** **serviceTypeLBDiscover** needs to be set for none local services as CIS does not discover these services by default.

 ```
+apiVersion: v1
+kind: ConfigMap
+metadata:
+  labels:
+    f5nr: "true"
+  name: extended-spec-config
+  namespace: kube-system
+data:
+  extendedSpec: |
+    mode: default
     highAvailabilityCIS:
       primaryEndPoint: http://10.192.125.122/
       probeInterval: 30